Rhizophora apiculata: Aerial prop roots

-Stilt Roots
+Stilt roots

 Stilt roots are lateral roots that originate from the base of the stem downwards into the substrate.
-Another very common type of root possessed by R. apiculata is Stilt Roots that act as additional support and an anchor.
+Another very common type of root possessed by R. apiculata is stilt roots that act as an additional support and anchor.
 The location of the R. apiculata will determine the type of effect placed onto the stilt root for instance; if the stilt root grows downward and finds water then it will continuously grow downwards until soil from the ocean floor or it meets a substrate it can grow around.
 If the stilt root reaches soil first it will grow underground expanding the root system then grows additional stilt roots from the original that grew unilaterally upwards.
 This process is necessary for the plant to increase carbon sequestration alongside providing additional stability from being uprooted.
 Including R. apiculata there are a variety of mangrove plants that possess stilt roots for instance R. mucronata, and R. stylosa.